• 4,000 firms

 Examples

-How often should I run an NPS survey?
+How often should NPS be collected?

-What's the difference between NPS and CSAT?
+What is the difference between NPS and CSAT?

 What is What is business process outsourcing??

-What is business process outsourcing (BPO)?
+What is business process outsourcing?

-Business process outsourcing (BPO) is the practice of contracting a third-party provider to run a defined business function such as customer support, payroll, accounting, or IT helpdesk.
-The provider takes ownership of the people, process, and technology, and bills you on a per-seat, per-transaction, or fixed-fee basis.
+Business process outsourcing (BPO) is hiring a third-party provider to run a defined business function like customer support, payroll, or IT helpdesk.
+The provider takes ownership of the people, process, and technology, and bills per seat, transaction, or fixed fee.

 Model How you pay Best for Per FTE (seat) Fixed monthly rate per agent Steady-volume work like inbound support Per transaction Set fee per call, ticket, or invoice Variable-volume back-office tasks Outcome-based Tied to a KPI like CSAT or collections Mature processes with clean metrics Hybrid Base FTE rate plus variable bonus Long-term partnerships